 Learning to use the resources of the Internet safely and appropriately is an important part of the education of all pupils.
-Internet Safety is incorporated into the curriculum, mainly through the computing curriculum and PSHE schemes of work and weekly lessons.
+Internet Safety is incorporated into the curriculum, mainly through the computing and PSHE schemes of work.

 Acceptable Use Policy: